Header Image 1

 Sanctions

-Where misdemeanours around the college are more serious or are persistent in nature then comments will be placed in the student planner.
-Such comments may result in a student being placed in a Head of Year Detention, which runs for 1 hour after school the following evening.
-Where students’ behaviour is particularly disruptive or they persistently disrupt the good order of the college, then a period in the Reflection room may be issued.
+Where misdemeanours around the college are more serious or are persistent in nature then comments will be placed in the pupil planner.
+Such comments may result in a pupil being placed in a Head of Year Detention, which runs for 1 hour after school the following evening.
+Where pupils’ behaviour is particularly disruptive or they persistently disrupt the good order of the college, then a period in the Reflection room may be issued.

 Reflection Room

-The level of commitment displayed by the student will be recorded on the Reflection room record sheets at the end of each period with the student’s performance being monitored at the end of the day.
-A student who works satisfactorily or better will re- join mainstream education, though a record of the period in the Reflection room will be kept on file.
+The level of commitment displayed by the pupil will be recorded on the Reflection room record sheets at the end of each period with the pupil’s performance being monitored at the end of the day.
+A pupil who works satisfactorily or better will re- join mainstream education, though a record of the period in the Reflection room will be kept on file.
 It may also be worth noting once again that this sanction, as with any sanction, can be reached through a gradual process of continued unacceptable behaviour or through the committing of a misdemeanour which is considered sufficiently serious to warrant such an immediate sanction.
-If a student behaves inappropriately in the Reflection room, then a member of the Senior Leadership Team will decide on the next appropriate action.
+If a pupil behaves inappropriately in the Reflection room, then a member of the Senior Leadership Team will decide on the next appropriate action.

 Only in extreme circumstances of persistently disruptive behaviour will the Head Teacher/ Deputy Head Teacher consider the option of a suspension.